Invest In Kids Act.

 Donors can begin the process by registering with mytax.illinois.gov.
 After the registration process, which can take up to 10 business days, donors will be ready to reserve their tax credit beginning January 2 on a first-come, first served basis.
 When reserving their tax credit, donors should select Empower Illinois as the Scholarship Granting Organization.
 Once their credit has been reserved, they have 60 days to make their donation to an SGO.

-To be considered for a 2018-2019 scholarship, K-12 students must come from a household with income below 300 percent of the federal poverty level ($73,800 for family of four).
-Prior to April 1, priority will be given to students who meet any of the following categories:
+To be considered for a scholarship, K-12 students must come from a household with income below 300 percent of the federal poverty level ($73,800 for family of four).
+Per Illinois law, priority will be given to students who meet any of the following categories:

 - Are members of a household whose total annual income does not exceed 185% of the federal poverty level ($46,435 for a family of 4); OR

 - Received a scholarship from a scholarship granting organization during the previous school year; OR